-This IGNOU DWM Project (BNRP-108) has been developed with the support of the Department of Land Resources, Ministry of Rural Development, Govt. of India.
+The IGNOU DWM Project for BNRP 108 is the practical, field-based component of the Diploma in Watershed Management.
+It tests the ability to plan, observe, measure, analyse, and report real watershed issues using clear methods and local data.
 The Diploma in Watershed Management aims at developing competent human resource in the field of Watershed Development/Management.
 It intends to impart basic knowledge and skills for water harvesting, conservation and utilization, soil erosion and its management, integrated farming systems, animal husbandry, agro-forestry, funding, monitoring, evaluation and capacity building of watershed development programmes besides extension and communication skills for long term socio-economic development of the society.
 It will provide the basic understanding of various activities undertaken during the development of watersheds.

 The IGNOU DWM Project (BNRP-108) also intends to address the workforce requirement of the watershed management and focus on upgrading the knowledge and skills of existing personnel in the Integrated Watershed Management Programme (IWMP).
 The target group includes rural youth, social workers/volunteers working with NGOs/ government functionaries implementing watershed development programmes.